Good Sleep Practices

 When you are creating a bedtime ritual or routine, it is important to consider a few points.

 - Be aware of any stimulants or supplements you take

-- No alcohol or cigarettes within 4 hours of bedtime
+- No alcohol, dairy products, or cigarettes within 4 hours of bedtime

 - Create routines to prepare for bed

 - Be consistent

 Getting a full and restful night’s sleep means: